Rodin10/Telegram---Reddit-bot/README.md

 [PRAW](https://github.com/praw-dev/praw) is required!
 A conf textfile with at least the following settings is required:
 - telegram_token (Your bot token on Telegram)
-- subreddits (A list of subreddits you wish to post on)
+- subreddits (A list of subreddits you wish to post on, in square brackets separated with commas i.e. [askreddit, pics])
 - bot_name (The name of the bot settings in praw.ini)
 - allowed_chat_usernames_or_ids (A list of whitelisted channel usernames or ids, in square brackets separated with commas i.e. [channel_a, 12345])

 If you wish you can add these setting as well:
 - footer (this will appear before the "I'm a bot text" in the posts on Reddit)
-- to_forward_chats (A list of Telegram channels that the bot will forward messages to.
+- to_forward_chats (A list of Telegram channels that the bot will forward messages to, in square brackets separated with commas i.e. [channel_a, 12345].
 This will allow the bot to forward messages to the specified Telegram channels **The bot has to be an admin in the specified channel to be able to forward messages**)

 All settings are supposed to be set as foo = bar.